YinHK-gameDev/unity-learn/scripting cheestsheet/object pooling.md

 ```

-> **Note**: Instantiting an amount of game objects needed for the pool, Keep set pooled objects setting active and inactive return to the pool.
+> **Note**: Pre-instantiting an amount of game objects needed for the pool, Keep pooled objects setting active and inactive return to the pool.
 This way let you keeping reuse the game objects without destroy them and instantiating again.

 > Unity already has one built in class if you are using Unity 2021.